signalfx/signalfx-dotnet-tracing/README.md

-# SignalFx Tracing Library for .NET Core on Linux
+# SignalFx Tracing Library for .NET

-The SignalFx Tracing Library for .NET Core on Linux provides an OpenTracing-compatible tracer and automatically configured instrumentations for popular .NET Core libraries and frameworks.
-It supports .NET Core 2.0+ on Linux distributions.
+The SignalFx Tracing Library for .NET provides an OpenTracing-compatible tracer and automatically configured instrumentations for popular .NET libraries and frameworks.
+It supports .NET Core 2.0+ on Linux and Windows and .NET Framework 4.5+ on Windows.

 Where applicable, context propagation uses
 [B3 headers](https://github.com/openzipkin/b3-propagation).

-The SignalFx-Tracing Library for .NET Core on Linux implements the [Profiling API](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/) and should only require basic configuration of your application environment.
+The SignalFx-Tracing Library for .NET implements the [Profiling API](https://docs.microsoft.com/en-us/dotnet/framework/unmanaged-api/profiling/) and should only require basic configuration of your application environment.